Analytical Models for Power Networks: The case of the Western US and ERCOT grids

-It needs to be mentioned, though, that such modeling techniques do not lead to the exact networks with all associated characteristics seen in the real world.
-However, our simplified model does provide an accurate and intuitive approximation behind the common structures in different power grids with the added benefit of mathematical tractability of graph processes and measures.
-More information on the relative advantages and approximations associated with network modeling techniques can be found at \cite{sample}.
+The primary goal of this paper is thus to provide a spatio-temporal generative framework that intuitively explains the common trends observed in evolving grids and in particular, provides an analytical expression for the observed nodal degree distribution.
+To demonstrate the efficacy of our approach, we also compare important features including diameter, node and edge betweenness, spread of eigenvalues and graph clustering of our generative model with real grids, notably the Western US and the ERCOT grids.
+Note that analytical models like ours, unlike detailed modeling and simulation tools, do not lead to an exact match for all characteristics observed in the real world.
+Instead, our model provides an accurate approximation for common structures with the additional benefit of mathematically tractability for important network measures.
+General information on the relative advantages and approximations associated with network modeling techniques can be found at \cite{sample}.

 The rest of this paper is organized as follows.
-The next section presents a description of the generative model for the exponential degree distribution for power grids.
-The degree distribution is analyzed and verified through numerical simulations in Section \ref{sec:mean field}.
-We provide empirical degree distributions of power grids in America and Europe and fit them with degree distributions produced by our generative model in Section \ref{sec:real fit}.
-The diameter calculations for our generative model for different sizes of the power-grid are discussed in Section \ref{sec:diameter of the proposed model}.
-It is followed by betweenness calculations in Section \ref{sec:Betweenness Centrality of the proposed model}.
-The performance of our model in propagation of infection and comparison with results of infection propagation in real power grid networks is presented in Section \ref{sec:Vulnerability of the proposed model}.
-Finally, concluding remarks are summarized in Section \ref{sec:results and conclusion}.
+The next section presents the mathematical characterization of the empirical node degree distributions observed in two power grids in America.
+The generative framework for modeling the evolving grid is introduced in Section \ref{sec:gm} along with the theoretical analysis of the resulting node degree distribution.
+The correctness of the nodal degree distribution is shown through comparison with two power grids, the Western US and ERCOT grids, in Section \ref{sec:real fit}.
+The diameter calculations for our generative model for different sizes of the network are discussed in Section \ref{sec:diameter of the proposed model}.
+It is followed by a comparison of the node and edge centrality measures between real grids and generated networks in Section \ref{sec:Betweenness Centrality of the proposed model}.
+The distribution of node clustering coefficients and spread of eigen-values for the available power grids are presented in Section \ref{sec:Node Clustering of the proposed model} and \ref{sec:eigen spread in the proposed model} respectively.
+Finally, dynamics of infection propagation processes on networks generated by our model and real grids are discussed in Section \ref{sec:Vulnerability of the proposed model}.
+Concluding remarks are summarized in Section \ref{sec:results and conclusion}.